The Status Bar displays Data and Trading server connection status and can be optionally located on any of the Control Bars.

-BR: For some of the supported Data and Trading services, this indicates the bytes received in kilobytes from the data feed.
+BR: For some of the supported Data and Trading services, this indicates the bytes received in bytes (B), kilobytes (K), megabytes (M), or gigabytes(G) from the data feed on the current connection.
 This gives you an indication of the amount of data received.
 This value does not include historical price data which has been downloaded.

 When Sierra Chart begins to track a symbol, it will continue to do so until you disconnect from the data feed by selecting File >> Disconnect on the menu, even if you close the chart or Quote Board or Quote Spreadsheet which contains the symbol.

 For further information, refer to Reducing Number of Symbols Being Tracked by Sierra Chart.